3. Population Model Overview

 | Stressor-Magnitude Workbook (Excel) | Location-specific stressor values |

-The stressor-response and stressor-magnitude workbooks are the same files used in the Joe Model.
+The stressor-response and stressor-magnitude workbooks are the EXACT same files used in the Joe Model.
 The life cycle profile and habitat capacity files are new and specific to population modeling.
+The population model references the stressor-response and stressor-magnitude, we just have to be explicit about exactly how stressors are linked to different life stages.

 Linking Stressors to Vital Rates